-This week I was fortunate to chat to Australian dance educator Dr Lisa Ellis, the creator of Dance Prescription, about what she considers to be the ideal dance parent.
+This week I was fortunate to chat with Australian dance educator Dr. Lisa Ellis, the creator of Dance Prescription, about what she considers to be the ideal dance parent.
 You definitely won’t want to miss what she has to say!
-But before we talk about that, let’s learn a little more about Dr Lisa and her training program Dance Prescription.
+But before we talk about that, let’s learn a little more about Dr. Lisa and her training program Dance Prescription.

 Interview with Dr Lisa Ellis

 Now, onto Dr. Lisa’s tips for the ideal dance parent.